bashbaugh/open-magic-chess-old/README.md

-# Magic Chess
+# Magic Chess Boar

-> COMING SOON!

-An high-tech electronic chessboard.
+COMING SOON!
+An open-source high-tech electronic chessboard.
+Not finished yet!
+Once this project is finished I will share links to a tutorial.

-## Hardware Requirements
+## Electronics Setup

-Coming soon.
+`TODO electronics setup instructions`

 ## Software Setup instructions